lakshmankumar12/nixPowerToolNotes/bashNotes.md

 #   If you omit the exec, then the effect is only for this one command

-echo "foo" 2>&1   # writes stderr to stdout echo "foo" 1>&2   # rare: writes stdout into stderr
+echo "foo" 2>&1   # writes stderr to stdout echo "something went wrong" 1>&2   # writes stdout into stderr .. std-way to write to stderr

 # suppress all output /errors ..
 Order is important
 ls /badfile > /dev/null 2>&1